OpenBB-finance/OpenBB/website/content/terminal/reference/portfolio/brokers/degiro/hold.md

 ---
 title: hold
-description: The document page provides instructions on how to use the 'hold' command in Python, which requires no parameters.
+description: "The document page provides instructions on how to use the 'hold' command" in Python, which requires no parameters.
 keywords:
 - hold command